 Economic empowerment aims to raise the capacity of women and men to participate in, contribute to and benefit from growth processes in ways which recognise the value of their contributions, respect their dignity and make it possible to negotiate a fairer distribution of the benefits of growth.
 This chapter examines DAC members’ aid to women’s economic empowerment in 2007-08.

 This chapter examines the extent to which Development Assistance Committee (DAC) donors’ aid to education and health addressed gender equality objectives in 2009-2010.
 It compares these aid flows against global gaps in education and health to provide a picture of how aid can be more effectively targeted to enable more girls and women to access education and health.

 This study is a contribution to mark the 10th anniversary of the adoption of UN Security Council Resolution 1325 (in 2010), and provides an overview of DAC members’ funding targeted to gender equality in fragile and conflict-affected states.

 5. Aid in support of gender equality in humanitarian contexts (forthcoming)

 The DAC Secretariat annually publishes statistical charts showing the aid allocated by each DAC member for gender equality and women’s empowerment.
-The document Aid in Support of Gender Equality and Women's Empowerment was last published in April 2014 with aid data for 2011-2012.
+The document Aid in Support of Gender Equality and Women's Empowerment (pdf) was last published in March 2015 with aid data for 2012-2013.
 Information includes the share of aid focussed on gender equality, top ten recipients, a sector breakdown and marker coverage for each DAC donor.

 Data on DAC members’ aid targeting gender equality and women’s empowerment are compiled with the help of the gender equality marker in the Creditor Reporting System (CRS).
 Every aid activity reported to the CRS should be screened and marked as either (i) targeting gender equality as a “principal objective” or a “significant objective”, or (ii) not targeting the objective.